Dress code, and how to dress to impress?

 Neglect floral, lacy dresses, instead choose a nice blouse with a blazer as well as dark coloured pants or a skirt.
 The skirt should touch your knees a few inches at most, so you can avoid your whole thighs flashing when you sit in a chair.
 The pants should be ironed to the brim, and if you are tired of the plain black colour, wear dark blue with a thin belt fooled around.
 If your blouse is sleeveless, be sure to wear a blazer over it and avoid back cuts from afar.
 Your shoes should not have stiletto heels, but they should not be completely flat either, so strive for the golden mean here as well.

-An elegant watch, a slim bracelet, or a solid silver earring is definitely a good choice.
+An elegant watch, a slim bracelet, or a black diamond earrings is definitely a good choice.
 There is an unofficial rule not to wear more than 3-4 big accessories.
 So one of everything is enough: don’t wear bracelets on both arms, or rings on all your fingers, and only wear a necklace if it’s not “too much” over your blouse.
 Avoid jewellery made of wood, plastic, or with huge coloured rocks.
+Trendy is birthstone jewelry, offering a minimalistic yet elegant look.

 A huge bag is a big nono.
 Choose a stiffer, darker colour rather than a very large piece.
 It is important that if you need to make a note of something, you can immediately find your appointment diary or your records, for example.
 Too much rhinestone, metal chains, keychains should be avoided.
 You don’t have to show up with the most branded piece to take it seriously, but make sure the bag hood or bag material isn’t damaged, torn, shattering.